-Are Telemarketers Regulated by any Laws?
+Are Telemarketers Regulated by Any Laws?

+With so many phone calls, telemarketing can seem like the Wild West.
 Telemarketing is regulated at the federal level by two statutes: The Telephone Consumer Protection Act of 1991 (TCPA) and the Telemarketing Sales Rule (TSR).
 The Federal Communications Commission (FCC) gets its authority from the TCPA.
 The Federal Trade Commission (FTC) enforces the TSR.

 Isn't There a "Do Not Call" Registry?